King Departs For US To Take Part In UNGA Meetings

 Date

-King Abdullah II on Wednesday departed for the United States to participate in the United Nations General Assembly meetings in New York.
+AMMAN - his majesty King Abdullah on Wednesday departed for the United States to participate in the United Nations General Assembly meetings in New York.

-His Majesty is scheduled to deliver Jordan's address at the 79th Session of the General Assembly of the United Nations, which opens on September 24.
+His Majesty is scheduled to deliver Jordan's address at the 79th Session of the General Assembly of the United Nations, which opens on September 24, according to a Royal Court statement.

 The King will also hold a series of meetings with participating heads of state and delegation.

-In Maryland, His Majesty is scheduled to meet with the state's governor, Wes Moore, as well as a group of CEOs and representatives of a number of US companies and universities.
+In Maryland, His Majesty is scheduled to meet with the state's governor, Wes Moore, as well as a group of CEOs and representatives of a number of US companies and universities, according to the statement.

-Her Majesty Queen Rania Al Abdullah and His Royal Highness Prince Hashem bin Abdullah II are accompanying the King on the visit.
+Her Majesty Queen Rania and HRH Prince Hashem are accompanying the King on the visit.

-His Royal Highness Crown Prince Al Hussein bin Abdullah II was sworn in as Regent, in the presence of Cabinet members.
+HRH Crown Prince Hussein was sworn in as Regent, in the presence of Cabinet members.

 Legal Disclaimer: